kkirchhoff01/StockMonitor/README.md

 ## monitor_sql.py

 This script uses an SQLite database.
-I prefer this method and will update the script more frequently.
+I prefer this method and will update it more frequently.

-To run either script with a quote frequency of 10 minutes:
+To run with a quote frequency of 10 minutes:

     ./monitor_sql.py